sktusing/OSCKit/README.md

 ## CoreOSC

-OSCKit is supported by the infrastructural code provided by [CoreOSC](https://github.com/sammysmallman/CoreOSC).
-For more detailed information pertaining to the OSC objects that OSCKit uses, such as Address Patterns, Messages and Bundles, please direct all queries to [CoreOSC](https://github.com/sammysmallman/CoreOSC).
+OSCKit is supported by the infrastructural code provided by [CoreOSC](https://github.com/dsmurfin/CoreOSC).
+For more detailed information pertaining to the OSC objects that OSCKit uses, such as Address Patterns, Messages and Bundles, please direct all queries to [CoreOSC](https://github.com/dsmurfin/CoreOSC).

 ## Authors

 **Sammy Smallman** - *Initial Work* - [SammySmallman](https://github.com/sammysmallman)

+**Dan Murfin** - *This Fork* - [dsmurfin](https://github.com/dsmurfin)

-See also the list of [contributors](https://github.com/SammyTheHand/OSCKit/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/dsmurfin/OSCKit/graphs/contributors) who participated in this project.

 ## Acknowledgments